xpipe-io/xpipe-io.github.io/docs/integrations.md

 Furthermore, X-Pipe allows for the usage of a custom command-line command to open a shell connection.
 In case your use connection method is not listed here, there is still the possibility of it being able to be used by using a custom command.

+There are two basic requirements for a remote system.
+First, it has to have a shell installed.
+This can sometimes be not the case for bare docker containers they don't even have `sh` installed.
+Second, the file system has to be writable as X-Pipe will create a few temporary files they're a required in order for everything to function correctly.

 ### Database servers